mneilly/linux-unity-ml-agents-nvidia-docker/README.md

          'numpy>=1.13.3,<=1.14.5',
 ```

-Copy the Dockerfile from this repo to ml-agents/Dockerfile.
+Copy the Dockerfile from this repo to ml-agents/Dockerfile then build the Docker image.

 ```
 $ docker build -t ml-agents .